Best Maine Coon Cat Flaps

 Cat flaps provide a safe, convenient way for your cat to navigate through your home or the outdoor world without requiring human intervention.

-In fact, the ideal size of a cat flap can range from 6 x 6.5 inches to 13 x 17.5 inches!
+The ideal size of a cat flap can range from 6 x 6.5 inches to 13 x 17.5 inches.

-Cats are famous for their flexibility, and you might be surprised by how easily your Maine Coon can fit through a small space.
+Cats are famous for their flexibility – you might be surprised by how easily your Maine Coon can fit through a small space.

 This step usually works best in a hallway or doorway, so your cat cannot escape via the side!

-If you are lucky, you might be able to find a catflap of this size, although some Maine Coon owners have to purchase dog doors, instead.
+If you are lucky, you might be able to find a catflap of the correct size, although some owners have to purchase dog doors, instead.

 Cat Flap Vs Cat Door